otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-markdown-javascript-1/README.md

 ];
 ```

-Here is an example of an **array** with values of different data types.
+Here is an example of an array with values of different data types.

 ```javascript
 // An array of different data types const mixed = [1, "Hello", true, null, undefined];
 ```

-A **2D array**, also known as a **two-dimensional array**, is a data structure that represents a matrix or a grid-like structure with rows and columns.
+A 2D array, also known as a two-dimensional array, is a data structure that represents a matrix or a grid-like structure with rows and columns.

 ```javascript
 // A 2D array of numbers